About this Session

 In Malaysia/Singapore/China, the recent shows include: XuanZang: Journey to the West at the Istana Budaya (2012), and A Tribute to YaoMin with Han Production (2014).
 Earlier performances in principal roles, as soloist or chorus were with the Selangor Philharmonic Choir, the Music Theatre, the Dama Orchestra, Five Arts, and the Kuala Lumpur Chinese Opera Club (1970 – 2010).
 The shows include: A Slice of Saturday Night, The Fantasticks, Reunion, Refuge Images, Yap Ah Loy, The Splendour of Tai Hei, The Sound of Music, Porgy And Bess, Lady White, Spring Kisses Lover’s Tears, Flower Drum Song, The King And I, South Pacific, and Macbeth.

 Since his debut in 2012, Steven has been involved in a number of Adelaide amateur musical theatre shows both on and offstage.
-These include ensemble roles in If/Then (Segue Productions, 2018), Spamalot (Marie Clark Musical Theatre, 2018), Bye Bye Birdie (The Met, 2017), Fiddler on the Roof (Therry, 2017), Thoroughly Modern Millie (G&S, 2016), Mary Poppins (MBM, 2015), Legally Blonde (Hills Musical Company, 2014), Xanadu (Davine Interventions, 2014), Eurobeat (NLTC, 2013) and Copacabana (The Met, 2012), the role of Ralph Malph in Happy Days (NLTC, 2015), as well as crewing for MBM in Phantom of the Opera (2013) and Hairspray (2012).
+These include ensemble roles in Dusty (NLTC, 2019), If/Then (Segue Productions, 2018), Spamalot (Marie Clark Musical Theatre, 2018), Bye Bye Birdie (The Met, 2017), Fiddler on the Roof (Therry, 2017), Thoroughly Modern Millie (G&S, 2016), Mary Poppins (MBM, 2015), Legally Blonde (Hills Musical Company, 2014), Xanadu (Davine Interventions, 2014), Eurobeat (NLTC, 2013) and Copacabana (The Met, 2012), the role of Ralph Malph in Happy Days (NLTC, 2015), as well as crewing for MBM in Phantom of the Opera (2013) and Hairspray (2012).
 In 2016, he performed in the ensemble of MBM's SA amateur premiere of Wicked, and was thankful to understudy the role of Fiyero.
-Steven also attended the first Australian Musical Theatre Workshop in January 2013, overseen by Harvest Rain in Brisbane, and has regularly performed in the community choir for the Tea Tree Gully Council's Carols in the Park for the past 5 years.
+Steven also has regularly performed in the community choir for the Tea Tree Gully Council's Carols in the Park since 2013.